Krzysztof318/tailwindcss-container-queries/README.md

 This is fork of original repo [LINK](https://github.com/tailwindlabs/tailwindcss-container-queries)

-I modificated prefix '@' to 'qc-' so now it works better with Razor syntax and I changed default breakpoints to same as tailwind breakpoints.
-This version also have max and range modifiers.
+I modificated prefix '@' to 'qc-' so now it works better with Razor syntax and many other things.

 ## Installation